 The surgeries are equipped to treat minor injuries like small cuts and joint sprains.
 If the injury is more severe or may involve a broken bone then you should attend the Accident & Emergency (A&E) Department at The County Hospital.
-Please note this is not a 24 hour service - Please click here for further information and options.
+Please The County Hospital does not have a 24 hour service, Please click here for further information and options.

 Also in the event of poisoning or overdose the attend A&E

 Please Telephone Cumberland House Surgery on 01785 813 538.